Breaking the Coupled Cluster Barrier for Machine Learned Potentials of Large Molecules: The Case of 15-atom Acetylacetone

-However, the CCSD(T) method, because it scales as $N^7$ where $N$ is the system size, is too computationally demanding for PES fits of systems with more than 10 heavy atoms.
-(This number of atoms is rightly not considered a ``large molecule" by many readers; however, it is used here as a computational boundary for the CCSD(T) method.)
-One 10-atom we are aware of is the formic acid dimer \ce{(HCOOH)2},\cite{Qu2016} which contains 8 heavy atoms.
+There has been dramatic progress in using regression methods from machine learning (ML) to develop potential energy surfaces (PESs) for systems with more than five atoms, based on fitting thousands of CCSD(T) energies.\cite{bowman11, ARPC2018, Fu18, guo20} However, the CCSD(T) method, because it scales as $N^7$, where $N$ is the system size, is too computationally demanding for PES fits of systems with more than 10 heavy atoms.
+(This number of atoms is rightly not considered a ``large molecule'' by many readers; however, it is used here as a computational boundary for the CCSD(T) method.)
+One 10-atom PES using the method we are aware of is the formic acid dimer \ce{(HCOOH)2},\cite{Qu2016} which contains 8 heavy atoms.
 This was a major computational effort at the CCSD(T)-F12a/haTZ (VTZ for H and aVTZ for C and O) level of theory.
 This PES, which does not dissociate, was obtained with only 13 475 energies.
-A 9-atom PES for the chemical reaction Cl+\ce{C2H6} system was recently reported using a composite MP2/CCSD(T) method.\cite{cazko9atom} Both of these PESs were fit using Permutationally Invariant Polynomial (PIP) regression.
-Examples of potentials for 6 and 7-atom chemical reactions which are fits to tens or even hundred thousand CCSD(T) energies have also been reported.\cite{bowman11, Fu18, guo20, Furoam20,HCH3OH}
+A 9-atom PES for the chemical reaction Cl+\ce{C2H6} was recently reported using a composite MP2/CCSD(T) method.\cite{cazko9atom} Both of these PESs were fit using Permutationally Invariant Polynomial (PIP) regression.
+Examples of potentials for 6 and 7-atom chemical reactions which are fits to tens of thousands or even hundred thousand CCSD(T) energies have also been reported.\cite{bowman11, Fu18, guo20, Furoam20, HCH3OH}

 The 10-atom CCSD(T)-barrier is due both to the steep scaling with $N$ and the increasing dimensionality of the PES, which requires larger data sets.
-Thus, given the intense interest, and progress, in moving to larger molecules and clusters, where high-level methods are prohibitively expensive, the use of lower-level methods such as Density Functional Theory (DFT) and second-order M{\o}ller-Plesset perturbation (MP2) theory, is understandable.
+Thus, given the intense interest, and progress, in moving to larger molecules and clusters, where high-level methods are prohibitively expensive, the use of lower-level methods such as Density Functional Theory (DFT) and second-order M{\o}ller-Plesset perturbation (MP2) theory is understandable.
 These methods also provide analytical gradients and this is an important source of data needed for larger systems.
-Our group has made use of this approach for PIP PESs of $N$-methyl acetamide,\cite{QuBowman2019,NandiBowman2019}, glycine\cite{conte_glycine20} and tropolone.\cite{tropolone20}
+Our group has made use of this approach for PIP PESs of $N$-methyl acetamide,\cite{QuBowman2019, NandiBowman2019} glycine\cite{conte_glycine20} and tropolone.\cite{tropolone20}